Plumsail/orgchart-docs/source/javascript-framework/methods.rst

        -  Number of levels to expand.

     *  -  **conditionFunction**
-       -  Function that receives “itemData” object with all box properties.
+       -  Function that receives :code:`itemData` object with all box properties.
 You can use this object in your conditions.
 The funciton has to return boolean value.
-If “true” is returned, current box will be expanded.
+If :code:`true` is returned, current box will be expanded.

     *  -  **completed**
        -  callback function which is executed when all levels are expanded.